chenyangkang/Fasta2Codeml/README.md

 3. Refine alignment using MACSE.
 4. Replace frameshift(!) and stop codon with NNN using MACSE.
 5. Concatenate files (if in multi-file mode).
-6. Build tree with raxml `-f a -x 42 -p 42 -m GTRGAMMA `.
-7. Co-filter fasta file and tree file.
-Remove codon columns with more than 70% species missed, and remove species with more than 70% codons as "NNN".
+6. Remove codon columns with more than 70% species missed, and remove species with more than 70% codons as "NNN".
+7. Build tree with raxml `-f a -x 42 -p 42 -m GTRGAMMA `.
+8. Co-filter fasta file and tree file.
 Trim and annotate tree with the foreground information provided.
 Output alignment as phylip format.
-8. Generate codeml configuration files for both branch-site null model (omega=1) and alternative model.
+9. Generate codeml configuration files for both branch-site null model (omega=1) and alternative model.
-9. Run both codeml model.
+10. Run both codeml model.
-10. Generate p values and other statistics using scipy.
+11. Generate p values and other statistics using scipy.

 # Disclaimer